 Establishing oneself as an authority source takes being willing to speak about whatever topic of interest or note in a public venue, typically with your name credited as the source to people who are on a need to know basis.

-When making a claim that your science experiment solves global warming, it might be prudent to add your name to the paper you publish that is seeking to prove it.
+When claiming that your science experiment solves global warming, it might be prudent to add your name to the paper you publish that is seeking to prove it.